vu-isis/isis-ui-components/src/library/contextmenu/docs/readme.md

 `isisContextmenu` is a directive for displaying contextual-menu-like call-outs.
-Attachit as an attribute on triggering object.
+Attach it as an attribute on triggering object.

 Use the following attributes along:

- * `contextmenuConfig` - configuration options:
+ * `contextmenuConfig` - {object} configuration options:
-    - `triggerEvent` - the DOM event triggering appearance
+    - `triggerEvent` - {string} the DOM event triggering appearance
-    - `contentTemplateUrl` - url of template for content (should be cached already).
+    - `contentTemplateUrl` - {string} url of template for content (should be cached already).
 Uses a `hierarchical-menu` as default.
-    - `position` - mouse coordinates by default but with this option you can override menu position to `'left bottom'` or `'right bottom'` of triggering element
+    - `position` - {string} mouse coordinates by default but with this option you can override menu position to `'left bottom'` or `'right bottom'` of triggering element
- * `contextmenuData` - data passed to shell directive in template.
+ * `contextmenuData` - {object} data passed to shell directive in template.
 By default, specify a menu structure for `hierarchical-menu`.
- * `contextmenu-disabled` - if set, will be evaluated before showing menu
+ * `contextmenu-disabled` - {function} if set, will be evaluated before showing menu
- * `contextmenu` - callback function called before menu is instantiated
+ * `contextmenu` - {function} callback function called before menu is instantiated

 It also registers the `contextmenuService` for opening and closing menus manually.
 Exposed methods: